ajkim000/danceverse-prototype/README.md

 ## Status

 This is a prototype.
-The code is organized around experimentation rather than a polished application interface, and the data used for development is not included in this repository.
+The end goal is a more polished application interface.
+The data used for development is not included in this repository.